mongodb/motor/doc/tutorial-asyncio.rst

 -----------------------

-Starting in Python 3.5, you can define a `native coroutine`_ with `async def` instead of the `gen.coroutine` decorator.
+Starting in Python 3.5, you can define a `native coroutine`_ with `async def` instead of the `coroutine` decorator.
 Within a native coroutine, wait for an async operation with `await` instead of `yield`:

 .. doctest:: before-inserting-2000-docs